Discover why product managers, ecommerce directors, and everyone in between is turning to the power of searchable session replay

-With session replay tools that capture all sessions, QA and software testing doesn't stop at launch.
-Indeed, session replay can be used alongside product launches, allowing product developers to observe as users engage with a new feature or interface and make sure it's working correctly.
-In the likely event something is broken, replaying sessions will show just what caused the problem, ensuring it gets fixed quickly.
+With session replay tools that capture all sessions, QA and software testing don’t stop at launch.
+Indeed, session replay can be used alongside product launches, allowing product developers to observe as users engage with a new feature or interface to make sure it's working correctly.
+In the likely event that something is broken, session replay can speed up the fix by revealing what’s causing the problem.

-Below are examples of how session replay was used to reproduce and solve bugs faster, saving developers' time and companies' money:
+Below are examples of how session replay was used to reproduce and solve bugs faster, saving developers' time and companies' resources:

-Paying engineers to reproduce bugs gets expensive quickly, which makes tools that speed up the process invaluable.
-Session replay is a powerful analytics tool to reduce dramatically the time it takes to understand and eliminate software glitches, coding errors, and other pesky bugs on websites and web applications.
+Engineers’ time is expensive, which makes tools that speed up bug reproduction extremely valuable.
+Session replay is a powerful analytics tool that can dramatically reduce the time it takes to understand and eliminate software glitches, coding errors, and other pesky bugs on websites and web applications.